awoojs/awoo/API.md

 - __site.config__: The site [configuration](#config).
 - __site.files__: This is the good part.
-This is the gigantic object that contains all the files `koe` has read during the first part.
+This is the gigantic object that contains all the files `weh` has read during the first part.
 It looks a little bit like this:

 ```js